 An owner operator career can be both profitable and satisfying, even in this volatile economy.

-But, be a smart trucker.
+But be smart.
 It’s absolutely critical to do the ‘thinking’ BEFORE buying that first truck.
 Your success depends on it.

 10. Just because you’re an awesome driver, doesn’t mean you’ll be an awesome owner operator.